 Ohio Memory Today

 Ohio Memory continues to be an ongoing partnership between the Ohio History Connection and the State Library of Ohio, and remains an important part of the Ohio History Connection strategic plan.
 The project offers subscription-based opportunities for partners around the state to submit their own material to the digital collection, which allows Ohio Memory to be largely self-sustaining and increase other institutions’ opportunities to share their unique materials with their communities, state and beyond.
-Through website features like our blog, Ohio Memory further highlights its digital content, allowing users to more easily access and learn about the exciting historical materials available through the website.
+Through website features like our blog, and our transcription tool, Ohio Memory further highlights its digital content, allowing users to more easily access and learn about the exciting historical materials available through the website.

 Ohio Memory is made possible with funds from the Ohio History Connection, the State Library of Ohio, participating institutions, and grants and donations from: